High order corrected trapezoidal rules for a class of singular integrals: The corrected trapezoidal rules

 The goal now is to build a quadrature rule with error $\Oo(h^{k+3})$ for the integrand $s_k(\xx-\xx_0)v(\xx)$ by approximating the quadrature error $\Rr_h$ of the punctured trapezoidal rule $T_{h,\,\mathcal{N}_{h,1}}^0$ to higher order.
 We have

-Since both the singular integral and the punctured trapezoidal rule are linear in $s_k\,v$, we generalize the ansatz for $\Rr_h$ in \eqref{eq:first-corr-term-thm-unaligned} to achieve higher order accuracy by expanding $v$ in a grid node $\tilde\xx_h$ close to $\xx_0$:
+Since both the singular integral and the punctured trapezoidal rule are linear in $s_k\,v$, we generalize the ansatz for $\Rr_h$ in \eqref{eq:first-corr-term-thm-unaligned} to achieve higher order accuracy by expanding $v$ {at a} grid node $\tilde\xx_h$ close to $\xx_0$:

-This ansatz requires three weights $\omega[s_k;\alpha,\beta]\in\R$ and $(u_x[s_k;\alpha,\beta],\,u_y[s_k;\alpha,\beta])^T\in\mathbb{R}^2$.
+This ansatz requires three weights $\omega[s_k;\alpha,\beta]\in{\mathbb{R}}$ and $(u_x[s_k;\alpha,\beta],\,u_y[s_k;\alpha,\beta])^T\in\mathbb{R}^2$.
 We further replace the partial derivatives of $v$ at $\tilde\xx_h$ by finite differences of $v$ on $\{\xx_{h,i}\}_{i=1}^{\tilde p}$, $\xx_{h,1} = \tilde\xx_h$:

 where $\{\mu_{x,i}\}_{i=1}^{\tilde p}$ are the finite difference weights for the derivative $\frac{\partial}{\partial x} v(\xx_{h,1})$.
 Here, the finite differences involve four grid nodes ($\tilde p = 4$) closest to to the singular point $\xx_0$.
 They are shown in Figure~\ref{fig:single_correction_grid_plot} and given by